-The Company's management is responsible for the preparation of the Company's financial statements and for maintaining an adequate system of disclosure controls and procedures and internal control over financial reporting for that purpose.
-The Company's independent registered public accounting firm is responsible for conducting an independent audit of the Company's annual financial statements in accordance with generally accepted accounting principles, as well as an independent audit of management's assessment of the Company's internal control over financial reporting, and issuing reports on the results of their audits.
+Our management is responsible for the preparation of our financial statements and for maintaining an adequate system of disclosure controls and procedures and internal control over financial reporting for that purpose.
+Our independent registered public accounting firm is responsible for conducting an independent audit of our annual financial statements in accordance with generally accepted accounting principles, as well as an independent audit of management's assessment of our internal control over financial reporting, and issuing reports on the results of their audits.
 The Audit Committee is responsible for providing independent, objective oversight of these processes.

-The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended September 30, 2007 and has discussed these financial statements with the Company's management and the Company's independent registered public accounting firm.
+The Audit Committee has reviewed our audited financial statements for the fiscal year ended September 30, 2011 and has discussed these financial statements with our management and independent registered public accounting firm.

-The Audit Committee has also discussed with the Company's independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards 61 (Communication with Audit

-Committees).
-SAS 61 (as codified in AU Section 380 of the Codification of Statements on Auditing Standards) requires the Company's independent registered public accounting firm to discuss with the Company's Audit Committee, among other things, the following:
+The Audit Committee has also discussed with our independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards 61 (Communication with Audit Committees).
+SAS 61 (as codified in AU Section 380 of the Codification of Statements on Auditing Standards) requires our independent registered public accounting firm to discuss with our Audit Committee, among other things, the following: